×

 What is a typical expat home or apartment like in Sweden?

 "Expat homes and apartments in Sweden tend to be modern and well-equipped, with plenty of natural light and a neutral colour palette.
 Many apartments come with a balcony or terrace, and some even have access to a garden.
 Expats can expect to find a fully-equipped kitchen, a comfortable living area, and plenty of storage space.
 Most apartments also come with access to a laundry room and a shared outdoor area.
-Expats can also expect to find a variety of amenities in their neighbourhood, such as supermarkets, restaurants, and parks," said one expat who made the move to Sweden.
+Expats can also expect to find a variety of amenities in their neighbourhood, such as supermarkets, restaurants, and parks," remarked one foreigner who made the move to Sweden.

 What is the average cost of housing in Sweden?